 This lemonade recipe calls for lemon peel.
-Did you know that lemon peel is powerful for reducing skin cancer by 30%?
+Lemon peel can reduce skin cancer by 30%.
 Contained in the lemon peel are a group of compounds called limonoids and limonene—and both have anti-cancer properties.
 Consuming just 1 tablespoon each week will help keep skin cancer away.

 Health Tip #3: Stomachaches and Indigestion

 Do your kids get stomachaches after eating a meal? (check out my blog on digestion) If so, they may need enzymes.
 But, here is something easier than taking a pill…drink lemon juice!
 Give your child the juice of one lemon 10 minutes before a meal.
-Don’t worry about it being too acidic.
 Once the juice hits the esophagus, it turns into an alkaline.
 But the juice will stimulate the pepsin enzyme and will help them digest their meal easier.

 Health Tip #4: Use Organic Sugar

-Okay, the amount of sugar in lemonade is substantial.
-Here are some options: use organic sugar found in all grocery stores.
-It is free from pesticides and it is not processed like regular sugar.
-It’s an amber color and each granule is not as fine as regular processed sugar.
+The amount of sugar in lemonade is substantial.
+Here are some options: use organic sugar.
+It is free from pesticides and is not processed like regular sugar.

 The other option is stevia.
 It is a sugar from the stevia plant and does not have all the issues that processed sugar has.
 It is 200 times sweeter than regular sugar (you would use a lot less) and studies have shown it is a healthful alternative for diabetics.

 The main ingredient in lemonade is water.
-Check out my blog on all the helpful benefits of this life-giving substance!
+Check out my blog on all the helpful benefits of water.

 Tip #5: The Proverbial Lemonade Stand: A Lesson in Math & Creativity